 Where the function arguments are as follows:

-In the above example, the Hlookup function searches through the top row of the table_array (the range A2-A6), to find a match for the lookup_value (the name "Ed", in cell A10).
-When the the name 'Ed' is found, the function returns the corresponding value from the 5th row of the lookup_table.
+In the above example, the Hlookup function searches through the top row of the table_array (the range A2-F2), to find a match for the lookup_value (the name "Ed").
+When the name "Ed" is found, the function returns the corresponding value from the 5th row of the table_array.

-This is illustrated on the right.
-The function finds the name 'Ed' in the top row of the table_array and then returns the value from the 5th row of the table_array.
+This is illustrated in the above spreadsheet on the right.
+The function finds the name 'Ed' in the top row of the table_array and then returns the value '61%' from the 5th row of the table_array.

 Cell C6 shows the user's current BMI, which is 23.5, and cell C7 shows the Hlookup function that is used to look up the body type that relates to this BMI.